B.C. watercraft inspection stations

-The 2021 inspection station locations and hours of operation were selected and adjusted using data collected from past seasons and as a result of COVID-19 impacts and considerations.
+The 2022 inspection station locations and hours of operation were selected and adjusted using data collected from past seasons and lessons learned from other jurisdictions across western Canada and the United States.
 The locations are assessed for suitability as a watercraft inspection station based on volume of boater traffic, public and staff safety and communication, direction of traffic targeted, and the number of high-risk and mussel infested watercraft intercepted.

 If you are transporting a watercraft in B.C. it is mandatory to stop and report to all invasive mussel watercraft inspection stations along your travel route.
 Failing to stop at an inspection station can result in a fine of $345.